selfsigned/HackThePlanet/Rainfall/level4/walkthrough.md

 0x08048497      750c           jne 0x80484a5
 ```

-We can see that we need to change the value of the global variable `m` to `0x1025544`, `16930116` in decimal, we obviously can't just add this number of bytes in the buffer and write that with `%n`.
+We can see that we need to change the value of the global variable `m` to `0x1025544`, `16930116` in decimal, we can't just add this number of bytes in the buffer and write that with `%n`, because that results in a broken pipe.

 ## Exploiting the pointer